Learn

 Year after year, Cindy unapologetically raises their rates to combat the increasing costs of running these events and, of course, to secure the salary they deserve.
 You get better at your job every year—why shouldn’t your pay reflect that?

-We spoke to Cindy about why their pricing strategy is the way it is, and why yours should be the same.
+We spoke to Cindy about why their pricing strategy is the way it is, and why yours should align with strategies for increasing wedding planner rates.

 V: Wedding planners often undervalue themselves—agree?